This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Then, you need to calculate how much oil you should give your dog based on how many milligrams (mg) of CBD is in each milliliter (ml) of oil.
 This will depend on the formula strength you’re using.

-Here are some common formula strengths and how much CBD is in each:
+Here are some common formula strengths and how much CBD is in each (based on a 30ml bottle):

 - 75mg formula=2.5mg of CBD per ml of oil